baendlorel/defered-branch/README.md

 > Sometimes we need to judge something with multiple cases, but the main job should be done later.
 So we have Defered Branch! ✨

-A TypeScript/JavaScript library that provides elegant deferred conditional branching with two powerful variants: **defered-branch** for immediate execution and **defered-branch-dynamic** for reusable logic patterns.
+A TypeScript/JavaScript library that provides elegant deferred conditional branching with four powerful variants: **defered-branch** for immediate execution, **defered-branch-dynamic** for reusable logic patterns, **defered-branch-all** for executing all matching branches immediately, and **defered-branch-all-dynamic** for reusable multi-branch execution.

 ## 🚀 Features

-- 🎯 **Two Execution Models**: Choose between immediate execution or dynamic reusable logic
+- 🎯 **Four Execution Models**: Choose between single-match vs all-match, and immediate vs dynamic reusable logic
 - 🔒 **Type Safe**: Full TypeScript support with proper type inference
 - 🪶 **Lightweight**: Zero dependencies, minimal footprint
 - 🧩 **Flexible**: Works with any function signature and return types